 Day 3: Kikelewa Camp to Mawenzi Tarn Camp

 The trek continues with a steep but short ascent to Mawenzi Tarn, one of the most scenic camps on Kilimanjaro.
-The landscape transitions into alpine desert, with sparse vegetation and dramatic volcanic formations.
-The towering spires of Mawenzi Peak create a stunning backdrop as the group approaches camp.
+The landscape transitions into an alpine desert, with sparse vegetation and dramatic volcanic formations.
+The towering spires of Mawenzi Peak create a stunning backdrop as the group approaches the camp.

 Upon arrival at Mawenzi Tarn Camp (4,330m), trekkers take the afternoon to rest and explore the surrounding area for acclimatization.
 This is a crucial day in the trek, as the body adjusts to the lower oxygen levels in preparation for higher altitudes.